return42/sphkerneldoc/linux_src_doc/drivers/infiniband/ulp/srpt/ib_srpt_c.rst

 .. c:function:: void srpt_rdma_read_done(struct ib_cq *cq, struct ib_wc *wc)

-    what is now target_execute_cmd used to be asynchronous, and unmapping the data that has been transferred via IB RDMA had to be postponed until the \ :c:func:`check_stop_free`\  callback.
-None of this is necessary anymore and needs to be cleaned up.
+    RDMA read completion callback

     :param struct ib_cq \*cq:
-        *undescribed*
+        Completion queue.

     :param struct ib_wc \*wc:
-        *undescribed*
+        Work completion.

+.. _`srpt_rdma_read_done.xxx`:

+XXX
+---

+what is now target_execute_cmd used to be asynchronous, and unmapping the data that has been transferred via IB RDMA had to be postponed until the
+\ :c:func:`check_stop_free`\  callback.
+None of this is necessary anymore and needs to be cleaned up.

 .. _`srpt_build_cmd_rsp`: